demml/opsml/CONTRIBUTING.md

 Steps:
 1. Create a new env. `Opsml` currently supports python 3.9 -> 3.11
 2. Fork `Opsml`
-3. Install all required and development packages in you new env.
+3. Install all required and development packages in your new env (we use [poetry](https://github.com/python-poetry/poetry) for dependency management).

 ```bash
 make setup